WilcyWilson/Inversion-Of-Control-And-Dependency-Injection/README.md

 - Hard to figure out the flow in the application.
 As in, what is the actual implementation of the dependency you are looking at?
 - Requires configuration of dependencies.

-## Example of Server Locater which is one of the subtypes of IOC in Spring Boot
+## Example of Service Locater which is one of the subtypes of IOC in Spring Boot

 [GenericPasswordGeneratorService.java](https://github.com/WilcyWilson/PasswordGenerator-WebApp/blob/starting_up_1/src/main/java/com/noob/coder/PasswordGenerator/service/GenericPasswordGeneratorService.java)